 Have you ever used a website builder to design and host a site?
-If you're a newbie with little experience, these might seem like a great alternative.
-Instead of having to purchase a domain separately, find a reliable web host, and use third-party software to create your pages offline, you can do everything through the site builder with relative ease.
+If you’re a newbie with little experience, these might seem like a great option (and they often are as you’ll see in our Wix review) instead of having to purchase a domain separately, find a reliable web host, and use third-party software to create your pages offline, you can do everything through the site builder with relative ease.

 Which site builder to go with, though?
 Let’s get into our Wix review so you can find out it this is the right platform for you!

 In recent years, Wix has made a name for itself with an intuitive interface and templates.
 Is Wix a good website builder, though?
 Does it have what it takes to stand toe-to-toe with options like SquareSpace and Weebly?
 In today’s Wix review, we’re going to evaluate just how it stacks up.

 Did you know that Wix is powering over 90 million websites?
 Did you know that they offer more than 500 templates for their site builder?
 How about the fact that they’ve tailored these towards different industries?
 Wix designed its platform to aid beginner users in getting sites up quickly, and as you’ll see in our Wix reviews pros and cons… it shows.

 Wix’s sign-up process only requires an email if you want to start with the basic account.
 For a paid account, you’ll have to submit additional details, but it’s not a difficult task by any means.
 After you create your account, you can jump right in with designing your start.

 This is also easy to do.
 First, Wix will prompt you to select a template.
 Wix has divided their templates into subcategories to make it easier to find what you need.
 Say if you’re starting a restaurant, or a photography site, or a musician’s page.
 The complete list of categories is as follows: